bobgreenshields/anki-flashcards/README.md

-# gcse-flashcards-bryn
+# anki-flashcards
-Bryn's gcse  flashcards for Anki
+Flashcards for Anki